TLazarevic/airbyte-hackathon/debugging/issues.md

 | connecting to mixpanel source without specified region fails, even though the region is not marked as mandatory                                     | Region default value is used when omitted (US)                                                                                                                                     | no               |     |     |
 | connecting to a mixpanel source fails with Failure Reason: "'Unable to connect to stream cohorts - Unable to perform a request.
 Payment Required.'" | A warning is issued, or a more user friendly error that indicates that the Mixpanel account must be a paid one to be able to use the API.
 This should be added to the docs as well | no               |     |     |
 |                                                                                                                                                     |                                                                                                                                                                                    |                  |     |     |

+What is the issue with the exports stream?
+Can we test pyairbyte limits?
+Ia 429 handled well